Photography and travel blog

 Visit a state park or national forest

 A lot of vacationers are planning bigger trips to larger national parks, which require a lot more planning than most people think.
-Sadly it also means many of the national parks can be overcrowded and booked.
+Sadly, it also means many of the national parks can be overcrowded and booked.
 Instead of adding to the tourist numbers and the strain on natural resources, plan a visit to a state park.
 State parks vary in what each has to offer, but there’s usually a lot of beautiful landscapes to take in, endless opportunities to enjoy nature, and some even allow for overnight camping.
+Buttermilk Falls, Ithaca, NY Road trip to a small or rural town off-season.

 Many small towns and rural areas are bustling during the summer and early fall months.
 But winter and late fall months tend to be a much quieter scene.
 Plan a visit off-season and prepare to take on some cold-weather activities often enjoyed by locals, such as snowshoeing or ice skating.
 This is also a better time to find great lodging prices.